CartoDB/documentation/app/content/cloud-native-workspace/overview/getting-started.md

 2. **Account setup**

-    When a user initiates the account creation process, they can choose to create a new account or join an existing account.
+    When a user initiates the account creation process, the user can choose to create a new account or join an existing account.
 CARTO 3 will detect if their account email is already associated with an existing account.
 If so, there are two options available: join the account directly (if the admin allows through a specific setting) or request access and wait for the admin to approve.

     ![Account setup](/img/cloud-native-workspace/get-started/account_detected_multiple.png)

     **Create a new account**:

+    For creating a new account follow the next steps:

     - Choose an account name.
-    - Select if you want anyone with the same domain to automatically join your account, or leave it unchecked if you want them to go through go through an approval process.
+    - Select if you want anyone with the same domain to automatically join your account, or leave it unchecked if you want them to go through an approval process.
     - Choose your region: CARTO’s cloud-infrastructure of Google Cloud Platform is in 2 GCP regions (Europe-West and USA-Central).
 We give you the possibility to choose the region that is closer to your data warehouse.
     - Click *Next*.